Fairfax schools to offer four days a week of in-person learning in late April

 Fairfax, which enrolls 180,000 students, spent much of the past two months returning nearly half of its student body — approximately 84,600 children — to classrooms under a model based on six feet of spacing.
 The remaining families had previously opted to keep learning virtually through the end of the semester.

 Fairfax officials have said that all students will be able to attend five days a week of in-person learning starting next fall.
-Superintendent Scott Brabrand has said that the district will offer a “limited” virtual program, probably restricted to students who must remain online-only for medical reasons.
+Schools Superintendent Scott Brabrand has said that the district will offer a “limited” virtual program, probably restricted to students who must remain online-only for medical reasons.

 In switching to four days a week of in-person learning, Fairfax is following in the footsteps of nearby Loudoun County Public Schools, which announced last month — before the CDC published its revised guidance — that it was preemptively switching to three feet of distancing inside classrooms and would launch four days a week of in-person learning starting April 20.